-demonstrate that the Complaints' allegations are true and that the Complaints were properly served on each of the Respondents. § 24-4-105(7), C.R.S.; Rule 1500, 4 CCR 723-1.
+20. Staff carries the burden of proof by a preponderance of the evidence to demonstrate that the Complaints' allegations are true and that the Complaints were properly served on each of the Respondents. § 24-4-105(7), C.R.S.; Rule 1500, 4 CCR 723-1.
 The preponderance standard requires the fact finder to determine whether the existence of a contested fact is more probable than its non-existence.
 Swain v.
 Colorado Dep't of Revenue, 717 P.2d 507, 508 (Colo.
 App.
 1985).
-A party has met this burden of proof when the evidence, on the whole, tips in favor of that party.
+Staff has met this burden of proof when the evidence, on the whole, tips in favor of that party.
 Schocke v.
 State, Dep't of Revenue, 719 P.2d 361, 363 (Colo.
 App.
 1986).

-D. Analysis and Conclusions.
+D. Findings, Conclusions, and Analysis.

-- 17. The evidence was undisputed.
-The ALJ finds that the Complaints were served on the Respondents by United States mail at the most recent addresses and upon the designated agents on file with the Commission as of the date the Complaints were served on Respondents (October 7, 2019).
-Hearing Exhibits 2 to 4.
-This finding applies equally to Denver Transportation, despite the Complaint being returned by mail.
-Denver Transportation is obligated to ensure it has provided an accurate address for its designated agent; failing to do so runs the risk that Commission mail will be returned.
-Rule 6006(a) and (b), 4 CCR 723-6.
-This is a known risk given that Rule 6006(c) and (d) plainly state that service on a carrier's designated agent on file with the Commission is service on the carrier, and that a certificate of service indicating service on the designated agent is prima facie evidence that the carrier received the notice.
+21. The evidence was undisputed.
+The ALJ finds that the Complaints were served on the Respondents by United States mail at the most recent addresses and upon the designated agents on file with the Commission as of the date the Complaints were served on Respondents (December 6, 2019).
+Hearing Exhibits 2, 3, and 4.
+This finding applies equally to One-up Transportation, LLC and WPMinc, despite those Complaints being returned by mail.
+One-up Transportation, LLC and WPMinc are each obligated to ensure they have provided an accurate address for their designated agents; failing to do so runs the risk that Commission mail will be returned.
+Rules 6006(a) and (b), 4 CCR 723-6.
+This risk is a known risk, given that Rules 6006(c) and (d) plainly state that service on a carrier's designated agent on file with the Commission is service on the carrier, and that a certificate of service indicating service on the designated agent is prima facie evidence that the carrier received the notice.
 Based on the foregoing, the ALJ finds that Staff demonstrated by a preponderance of the evidence that it properly served the Complaints upon each of the Respondents listed in Hearing Exhibits 1 and 4.

-Hearing Exhibits 2 to 4, including Denver Transportation. §§ 40-6-108(3) and 24-4-104(10), C.R.S.; Rule 1205(a) and (d), and Rule 1302(g)(II)(e), 4 CCR 723-1; and Rule 6006(a) and (c), 4 CCR 723-6. - 18.
-The ALJ finds that the Complaints comply with the relevant notice requirements because they: (a) inform Respondents that the Commission has received insurance or surety cancellation notices for each Respondent and the effective date of such cancellation; (b) advise Respondents that their authorities or permits are summarily suspended as of the coverage cancellation date; (c) notify Respondents that they may not conduct operations under their authorities or permits after the coverage cancellation and summary suspension date; (d) inform Respondents that the Commission has initiated a proceeding to permanently revoke their permits or authorities for failing to maintain and provide proof of effective insurance or surety coverage; (e) notify Respondents of the date, time, and location of the hearing on the Complaints at which Respondents will have an opportunity to present data, views, and arguments; and (f) advise Respondents of the legal authority for the Complaints and relief sought.
+Hearing Exhibits 2 to 4, including One-up Transportation, LLC and WPMinc. §§ 40-6-108(3) and 24-4-104(10), C.R.S.; Rules 1205(a) and (d), and Rule 1302(g)(II)(e), 4 CCR 723-1; and Rules 6006(a) and (c), 4 CCR 723-6.

+22. The ALJ finds that the Complaints comply with the relevant notice requirements because they: (a) inform Respondents that the Commission has received insurance or surety cancellation notices for each Respondent and the effective date of such cancellation; (b) advise Respondents that their authorities or permits are summarily suspended as of the coverage cancellation date; (c) notify Respondents that they may not conduct operations under their authorities or permits after the coverage cancellation and summary suspension date; (d) inform Respondents that the Commission has initiated a proceeding to revoke their permits or authorities permanently for failing to maintain and provide proof of effective insurance or surety coverage; (e) notify Respondents of the date, time, and location of the hearing on the Complaints at which Respondents would have an opportunity to present defenses, data, and arguments; and (f) advise Respondents of the legal authority for the Complaints and the relief sought.
 Hearing Exhibit 2.
 Rule 6009(e), 4 CCR 723-6; see §§ 40-6-108 and 24-4-105(2), C.R.S.